jrs-innovation-center/tcvsn-pwa/app/README.md

 # Veteran Support Base App

+The purpose of the application is to provide a way to veteran support networks to provide resources and support for their local veteran community.

-This is the application that provides the front end experience of the veteran support base application.
+This is the application that provides the front end experience of the Veteran Support Base application.
 The current focus is the Mobile Look and Feel with a fall back to responsive sizes.

-The purpose of the application is to provide a way to veteran support networks to provide resources and support for their local veteran community.
+We use React and [Material-UI](https://material-ui-next.com/)
+React components to implement Google's Material Design user experience.

 ## Setup

+If you havent already done so, install the yarn cli from npm.
+Then use the yarn cli to install the dependecies for the react

 > NodeJS is required, you can install from https://nodejs.org

 ``` bash
 npm install yarn -g